×

 We asked people living in Ecuador to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "Pack light, versatile clothing suitable for the climate.
 Depending on where you are moving in Ecuador, you may need to bring your own bedding and linens.
 If you plan to live in a colder climate, you may need to bring warm clothes and blankets.
 Make sure to include items like insect repellent and sunscreen, as Ecuador is known for its tropical climate.
 Don't forget to bring any necessary medications and any important documents you may need.
-It is also important to bring items to make you feel at home, such as photos or small decorations," said one expat in Ecuador.
+It is also important to bring items to make you feel at home, such as photos or small decorations," explained one expat living in Ecuador.

 View More Answers